Wynn Surname Meaning, History & Origin

-Wynn Surname Genealogy
+Wynn Surname Meaning

 In England Winn could originate from the Old English word wine meaning “friend.”

-Wynn Resources on
+Wynn Surname Resources on The Internet

 - Wynne Families of Ireland